MantieReid/MTA-metrocard-reader/Readme.md

 ### Requirements

 For Now, this program only runs on mac and Linux systems that natively come built in with python.
 You need a card reader/writer that is able to read tracks 1, 2, and 3.
 A good example of this would be the misiri MS705x or a similar card reader.
 Finally, solder the 3.5 mm audio cable (2 way connector) to the motherboard of the card reader.
+The cable has been attached to the read of the card reader.

 <a href="https://www.amazon.com/Misiri-HiCo-Magnetic-Reader-Writer/dp/B01EA61PXK">Card Reader</a>